-Many of the parameter values suggested for use in the HPMs are presented without references that describe the context in which the cited parameters were derived.
+Many of the parameter values suggested for use in the HPMs are presented without references describing the contexts in which the parameters were derived.
 All tabular presentations of suggested parameter values should have a "References" column.

 6.2.1 <unsat>